AppFair/appfair.github.io/index.md

 All apps distributed through a fair-ground such as the App Fair must include the HEAD of the `Fair` library as their initial dependency.
 This ensures that all integrated apps are always up-to-date with respect to feature improvements, bug fixes, and security enhancements that may be made to the container environment.
-This requirement is enforced during the `integrate-release` phase
+This requirement is enforced during the `integrate-release` stage.

 ## fairtool

 The `fairtool` is the name of the cross-platform command line interface tool that is included with the `Fair` project which is used to validate a project, generate icons, and generate the [app source](#appsource) catalog.
-It is primarily used by the GitHub action workflows that handle the integration-release phases of the process.
+It is primarily used by the GitHub action workflows that handle the integration-release stages of the process.

 [Homebrew](https://brew.sh) users on macOS and Linux can run the fairtool command locally with the `Terminal.app` command: